Ready for humanoid development? Diagnosis with EC-Engineer Web on the NVIDIA® Jetson™ AGX Orin

 Set-up EC-Engineer Web

-On the MainDevice, the EC-Engineer Web can easily be installed with different setup packages on Windows, Linux or even MacOS.
-After starting the shell on the Linux tegra-ubuntu computing module, we move to the correct folder and we start the application with following command (snippet 1).
+On the MainDevice, EC-Engineer Web can be easily installed using setup packages for Windows, Linux, or macOS.
+After opening a shell on the Linux tegra-ubuntu computing module, we navigate to the appropriate folder and start the application using the following command (Snippet 1).

 ./EcEngineerWeb